ludwig-ai/ludwig-docs/docs/developer_guide/add_a_decoder.md

 __Return__

-- (torch.Tensor): The decoder output tensor.
+- (Dict[str, torch.Tensor]): A dictionary of decoder output tensors.

 The `input_shape` property should return the fully-specified shape of the decoder's expected input, without batch
 dimension: